 Imagine you're planning a massive summer barbecue.
 You've got the grill prepped, the playlist is set, and all you need now is enough lemonade for everyone.
-The recipe calls for quarts, but you've only ever bought lemonade by the gallon.
+In real terms, the recipe calls for quarts, but you've only ever bought lemonade by the gallon.
 How do you quickly figure out exactly how many quarts you need if you're planning on making 18 gallons worth?

 Or picture this: you're a volunteer at a local soup kitchen, and today's task is to portion out a huge batch of stew into individual servings.
 The recipe was scaled up to make 18 gallons, but you need to know the equivalent in quarts to accurately divide it into containers.